Search Knowledge Base by Keyword

 In this example, Batman is receiving 60% of the distributions as a 50% shareholder.
 The negative ending basis cannot happen without ugly consequences in S Corps (we call this a shareholder distribution in excess of shareholder basis which causes a capital gains tax event).

 You could solve this by changing salaries- however this usually creates unnecessary additional payroll tax burdens in the attempt to equalize the income.
-Let’s say you have to pay Batman $15,000 more in salary to “equalize” the eat what you kill revenue split.
+Let’s say you have to pay Batman $15,000 more in salary to “equalize” the eat what you kill income split.
 This would cause about $2,000 in additional payroll taxes to be paid unnecessarily.
 Furthermore, the equalization calculation is circular since as you increase wages for one shareholder it reduces the remaining income for both shareholders.
 Yuck.

-A more elegant way to solve this problem, as mentioned in our chapter dedicated to customized entity structures, is to simply create two more S corporations who are 50-50 members in the LLC.
-The Operating Agreement will still dictate the pro-rata share of distributions on a fluctuating basis yet the income is sheltered by the taxation of an S Corp.
-We did this in the insurance agency example, and each insurance sales agent was 100% owner of his respective S Corp.
+A more elegant way to solve this problem, as mentioned in our chapter dedicated to customized entity structures, is to simply create two more S corporations who are 50-50 members in the multi-member LLC.
+The Operating Agreement will still dictate the pro-rata share of distributions on a fluctuating basis yet the ultimate income is sheltered by the taxation of an S Corp.
+We did this in the insurance agency example, and each insurance sales agent was 100% owner of his or her respective S Corp.

 Similar problems occur with minority shareholders or silent investors.
 The author, Jason Watson, served on a jury trial in 2003 when 50 Cent was singing In Da Club.
 An S corporation was formed with three people.
 One owner was a 10% shareholder, while the other two were split evenly as a husband and wife team.
 Not looking good from the start.